Fun Outdoor Activities to do with your Kids over the Holidays

 Equipment Required: Two or three snow shovels, one small shovel, snow, hot chocolate and cookies.

-Step 1 – Mark out a level circle about 10 feet across and start shoveling snow into this circle from the outside until you have a mound about 6 feet high.
+3. Now start piling snow onto your shoveled circle until you have a mound about 6 feet high.
 As you shovel, make sure you mix the snow and try to form a dome shape.
+Make sure your dome is not pointed.

 Fun Outdoor Activity #2 – TRY A NEW WINTER SPORT!

 Eagle Point Provincial Park and Blue Rapids Provincial Recreation Areas offer many trails through beautiful woodlands, many with views of the river valley.
-You can walk, bike and use snowshoes in many areas throughout both park systems, you can snowmobile in Blue Rapids (on designated trails), and you can try cross-country skiing on Pembina Nordic Club’s amazing trail system!
+You can walk, bike and use snowshoes in many areas throughout both park systems.
+If you prefer motorized outdoor activities, you can snowmobile in Blue Rapids (on designated trails).
+Try cross-country skiing on Pembina Nordic Club’s amazing trail system!
 If you want to try cross country skiing, Pembina Nordic can help you with ski equipment and basic lessons!
-Call Rita at 780-514-6704 for more information.
 You can purchase a membership via www.zone4.ca too!
 The Pembina Nordic Club plans many fun events for members!

 Fun Outdoor Activity #3 – NATURE INSPIRED ICE DECORATONS

 Sometimes, it’s just too cold to spend all day outdoors.
-Get the kids out long enough to collect some pretty items from Mother Nature (small cones, dried berries, interesting bits of bark, feathers, grass, leaves, spruce or pine needles).
+Get the kids out long enough to collect some pretty items from Mother Nature (small cones, dried berries, interesting bits of bark, feathers, grass, leaves, sprigs of rosemary, cedar, balsam fir, spruce, pine).
 Then head indoors to complete this craft.
 You can also use edible berries and seeds!

-Supplies: yarn, water, small to medium containers to use as molds, items from Mother Nature, (glitter and/or LED lights (optional but not edible by birds)).
+Supplies: yarn, water, small to medium containers to use as molds, items from Mother Nature.

 Instructions: